Open Today &ndashp; 10:00AM - 4:30PM

 TJ Documented Plant Yes

-Thomas Jefferson recorded planting the Cardinal Flower in one of the oval flower beds near the house at Monticello in 1807.
+Thomas Jefferson recorded the planting of the Cardinal Flower in one of the oval flower beds near the house at Monticello in 1807.
 [1] This native perennial was introduced to Britain in 1626.[2]
 It was recommended for garden use by Jefferson's nurseryman friend, Bernard McMahon, in The American Gardener's Calendar, 1806,[3] and the earliest American reference comes from John Bartram in 1783.[4]
 At one time this flower was used by Native American Indians as a root tea for treating stomach aches, typhoid and other diseases.

 The Cardinal Flower is a hardy, North American summer-flowering perennial which has brilliant scarlet flower spikes above deep, blue green basal rosette of foliage.